 The paradox of mass taste is easily solved through branding.
 On the designer fashion front, no one knows this better than Hedi Slimane at Saint-Laurent.
 He has truly tapped into mass taste by offering fashionable blandness.
 What he offers is accessible – jeans, hoodies, sneakers, bags, and so on.
 Saint-Laurent is a perfect brand for someone who does not want to stand out but also wants to feel stylish and is willing to pay the price.
 Slimane is giving the masses what they already want.

-His counterpart for the older generation is Brunello Cucinelli, whose clothes the journalist Guy Trebay called “The Gap for the one percent.”
+His counterpart for the older generation is Brunello Cucinelli, whose clothes the journalist Guy Trebay called “The Gap for the 1%.”
 And, of course, there are Michael Kors and Tory Burch, the Ralph Laurens of today.

 And while you may chuckle, these companies are laughing all the way to the bank.
 Michael Kors is a publicly traded company worth a billion dollars, and Tory Burch undoubtedly plans to join that club.
 In 2012 Brunello Cucinelli took his company public.
 And, a recent Women’s Wear Daily article reported that sales of Saint-Laurent have doubled in the last quarter in China.

 Fashion today is decidedly postmodernist, meaning that there is no longer a division between the high and the low, the good taste and the bad taste, the elite taste and the mass taste.
 The term “fashion” itself no longer has any meaning.
 Chanel calls itself fashion, and so does H&M. Anything goes, which really means anything sells.
 For me this point was hammered home last week with two fashion events I attended in New York on two consecutive days.
 One was the swan song of Ann Demeulemeester, who retired last year, and who came to Barneys to sign her monograph, a compilation of her oeuvre.
 Another one was by the high-end streetwear brand Hood by Air who chose to unveil the third part of their collection at the Museum of Modern Art.
-The meaning of this event as a symbolic gesture could not be clearer.
+Guess which one of them was mobbed.